klai88/DS_GA_NYC/homework_1_requirements.md

 any significant correlations you find.
 This will show us you understand the data and investigated value.

-3) Explain your approach and methodologies, including a brief explanation of both KNN and Beyes Classification.
+3) Explain your approach and methodologies, including a brief explanation of KNN, Bayes Classification, and cross validation.

 4) Detail your results for each model.
 Explain the strengths and weaknesses in each model.